Agape feast

-Although the Quinisext Council of 692 AD still referred to the agape feast, most churches soon abandoned the practice—except for churches in Ethiopia and India.
-In 1800, Carmelite friar Paolino da San Bartolomeo observed that the ancient Saint Thomas Christians in India continued to celebrate the agape meal using their traditional dish, appam.
-In the 18th century, Radical Pietist groups such as the Schwarzenau Brethren and the Moravian Church also embraced the love feast.
-The Methodist Church continues this tradition today.
+Though still mentioned in the Quinisext Council of 692 AD, the agape meal fell into disuse soon after, except among the churches in Ethiopia and India.
+At the end of the 18th century, the Carmelite friar Paolino da San Bartolomeo reported that the ancient Saint Thomas Christians of India still celebrated the lovefeast, using their typical dish called appam.
+In addition, Radical Pietist groups originating in the eighteenth century, such as the Schwarzenau Brethren and the Moravian Church, celebrate the lovefeast.
+Methodist Churches also continue the practice.